dexidp/dex/Documentation/connectors-configuration.md

 The connector then attempts to bind as this entry using the password provided by the end user.

-### Example: Searching the directory
+### Example: Searching a FreeIPA server with groups

-The following configuration will search a directory using an LDAP filter.
-With FreeIPA
+The following configuration will search a FreeIPA directory using an LDAP filter.

 ```
     {
         "type": "ldap",
         "id": "ldap",
         "host": "127.0.0.1:389",
-        "baseDN": "cn=auth,dc=example,dc=com",
+        "baseDN": "cn=accounts,dc=example,dc=com",

         "searchBeforeAuth": true,
         "searchFilter": "(&(objectClass=person)(uid=%u))",
+        "searchGroupFilter": "(&(objectClass=ipausergroup)(member=%u))",
         "searchScope": "sub",

         "searchBindDN": "serviceAccountUser",